 Device ID

-Yokogawa MW Ethernet series devices are networked using standard IP addressing.
-In general, the Device ID has the format YYY.YYY.YYY.YYY, where YYY designates the device IP address.
+Yokogawa devices are networked using standard IP addressing.
+In general, the Device ID has the following format YYY.YYY.YYY, where YYY designates the device IP address.
 Each YYY byte should be in the range of 0 to 255.